 Frequently Asked Questions

-The first step is to contact me to see if I am available on the date of your wedding, special event, or photoshoot!
-I normally book brides between 12-18 months out from their weddings, so it's not too early to check!
+The first step is to contact me to see if I am available on your wedding date!
+I normally book brides between 12-18 months out from their weddings, so it's never too early to check!
 At that time, send me any questions you may have!
 I am happy to answer them!

 Any information you give me helps me to not only get to know you, but to give me the information necessary to get us moving in the direction of completing a contract.